rymaju/FundiesCollab/README.md

 - Java execution timed out

-  - Validation, compilation, and execution should take less than 20 seconds
+  - Compilation and execution should take less than 15 seconds

 #### `429 Too Many Requests`